 About The Writer

-David Di Pietro is a medical malpractice attorney in Fort Lauderdale and the founding partner of Di Pietro Partners, LLP.
+David Di Pietro is a medical malpractice attorney in Fort Lauderdale and the founding partner of Di Pietro Partners.
 David Di Pietro is a former prosecutor and handles all medical malpractice matters, including the representation of “bare” doctors.
 Di Pietro Partners is located at 901 E Las Olas Blvd suite 202, Fort Lauderdale, FL 33301.
 Telephone: 954.712.3070.

 The information in this article site was developed by Di Pietro Partners. for informational purposes only and should not be considered legal advice.
 The transmission and receipt of information from this article does not form or constitute an attorney-client relationship with Di Pietro Partners.
 Persons receiving the information from this article should not act upon the information provided without seeking professional legal counsel.